maks-rafalko/maks-rafalko.github.io/source/_posts/symfony-tests-performance.md

 + Time: 05:32.496, Memory: 551.00 MB
 ```

 It is 2.25x faster than it was before just by changing hashing function.
 This is one of the most valuable performance optimization that can be done in minutes, and, to be honest, I don't know why it isn't forced by big players like API-Platform or Symfony itself in their distributions.
-Let's try to change that and help other developers to now waste time: https://github.com/api-platform/docs/pull/1472.
+Let's try to change that and help other developers to not waste time: [api-platform/docs#1472](https://github.com/api-platform/docs/pull/1472).

 <a name="do-not-use-doctrine-logging-by-default"></a>
 ## Do not use Doctrine logging by default